DirkHoffmann/Win32-OpenSSH-Wiki/DefaultShell.md

 - On the server side, configure the default ssh shell in the windows registry.
   - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - full path of the shell executable
   - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` (optional) - switch that the configured default shell requires to execute a command, immediately exit and return to the calling process.
 By default this is `-c`.
   - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellEscapeArguments` (optional) - flag that allow you to skip escaping the arguments of default shell.
 By default this is `0`.
-This option is only applicable to shells other than powershell, powershell, bash, cygwin, cmd, and ssh-shellhost.exe.
+This option is only applicable to shells other than powershell, bash, cygwin, cmd, and ssh-shellhost.exe.
 ***
 > Examples:
  - Powershell cmdlets to set powershell bash as default shell